Iris Scans and Fingerprints Could Be Your Ticket On British Rail

 Actually getting on the train isn't where people waste time.
 It takes ten times as long to find the ticket you need to buy from the dozen or so alternatives with slightly different names and wildly diverging prices (that are all nevertheless exorbitant) as it does to walk through an automated barrier.

-I had to travel from one end of the UK to the other recently and - this still baffles me - it would have cost about a third as much to fly from Newcastle via Paris to Exeter then back again than it would to get
+I had to travel from one end of the UK to the other recently and - this still baffles me - it would have cost about a third as much to fly from Newcastle via Paris to Exeter then back again than it would to get an off-peak return ticket for the train.
+I'd have probably had more leg room to boot.
+If I still had a passport I'd have been very tempted to accidentally miss my connecting flight.
+Think about that for a second... an international flight was significantly cheaper and only marginally longer than taking the train.
+Something about that just seems fundamentally broken.

+And yet, after all this, one still has to have the train actually turn up; in the case of Southern Rail this is not a safe bet.
+If - and that's a big if - this ticketing system reduces the prices then I'll give it a try but the train companies do not have a good track record (sorry!) when it comes to refraining from bleeding their customers dry.
+Something similar already works quite well on buses and the Tube so who knows?
+I'll try to contain my amazement when the whole thing falls flat on its face and people go back to having to use price comparison websites to find a ticket without needing a mortgage to pay for the blasted thing.

+They've stopped doing free delivery for tickets ordered online and they've removed discounts for advanced purchase.
+The result of the latter is that there's no point booking the ticket in advance, so they no longer have any idea how many people are planning on taking any given train (not they they did much with that information anyway).
+The outcome of the former is that if you buy your ticket online, you have to collect it from a machine, whereas if you buy it on the day then you can collect it from a hum

-Not for me - Tinfoil Hat (Score:2)
+Not for me - Tinfoil Hat (Score:3)

 I would like my methods of payment and my physical being to be as separate as possible.